zpappa/transact.js/README.md

 ## simple transaction management

-A relatively simple transaction management library that simply seeks tp provide an abstraction for working with promises in a transactional manner.
+A relatively simple transaction management library that simply seeks to provide an abstraction for working with promises in a transactional manner.

 *Do not use this for state management, use redux, flux, mobx, or alt, or some other state management library.*